Skip to content Skip to footer

 When we share your personal information with another organisation we will:

-• ensure that this is only done with your consent, or if we’re required to do so by law
+• ensure that this is only done with your permission, or if we’re required to do so by law

 • follow the ICO Data Sharing Code of Practice to ensure the other organisation treats your information with the same level of care that we do